-The University Data Warehouse Plus (UDW+) will replace the current University Data Warehouse.
-Established as a Program, UDW+ will continue to evolve and grow through:
+The University Data Warehouse Plus (UDW+) is gradually replacing the former University Data Warehouse.
+Established as a Program, UDW+ continues to evolve and grow through:

-The Oracle Business Intelligence Enterprise Edition (OBIEE) will eventually replace the current Brio reporting tool*.
+The Oracle Business Intelligence Enterprise Edition (OBIEE) is gradually replacing the Brio reporting tool.
 OBIEE is a reporting tool that pulls data from UDW+ to deliver a full range of reporting and analytical capabilities, including interactive dashboards, full ad hoc report capabilities, and alerts.

-UDW+ will eventually store all financial, student, HR, fundraising, and other data.
+UDW+ stores major components of financial, student, HR, and research data.
+The UDW+ Program will continue to expand to include other areas.
 From the initial planning phases of the project to the design, requirements, and functionality of the new interactive dashboards, administrators, staff, department heads, and faculty from across NYU are collaborating to ensure the University will have timely access to accurate and integrated information for making critical decisions.

 To ensure continued improvements, the financial reporting and analytical capabilities are enhanced on a quarterly basis.